zaheeransari453/StudySync/README.md

 # StudySync
-Frontened Project using CSS Flex and Grig
+Static Website Project using CSS Flex and Grig